rodrigosetti/mandel-web/README.md

 ### How it works

-It uses the fantastic python bottle, the micro-framework, pygame (although I want to migrate to PIL), and the Mandelbrot Set fractal's formulas.
+It uses the fantastic python bottle, the micro-framework, PIL (python imaging), and the Mandelbrot Set fractal's formulas.

 ### TODO

-* use PIL (python imaging library) instead of pygame
 * Use smarter client caching
 * Implement memory cache (memcached)
 * Implement image flipping to make use of fractal's simetry